iaincollins/ardent-auth/docs/README.md

 They are not specifically related to the authentication service, it's just a home for them until if and when there is somewhere else to put them.

-You can use them to see how the stack is run in production, e.g. how the proxy server works, how the services are managed during deployment and how they recover in the event of a failure or system restart.
+You can use them to get an idea of stack is run in production, e.g. how the
+proxy server works, how the services are managed during deployment and how they recover in the event of a failure or system restart.

 The deployment pipelines are very simple and uses GitHub Actions workflows